GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Ed Adams of IBM found that 80% of the reliability problems are caused by only 2% of the defects.
+> ### A team of highly competent programmers who are also highly territorial, egotistical politicians will fail while a team of equally competent programmers, who are also egoless, cooperative, team players will succeed.
 >
 > ~ *Daniel T. Barry*